Tornadoes of 1975: February

 45 tornadoes were reported in the U.S. in February.

 February 22–24

 A small outbreak of tornadoes impacted the Dixie Alley region, including an F4 tornado that hit Tuscaloosa, Alabama killing 1 person.
 An F2 tornado hit Altus, Oklahoma, killing 2 people.

 March

 84 tornadoes were reported in the U.S. in March.

-March 28

-An F4 Tornado Struck Warren, Arkansas, Killing 7 people.

 April

 108 tornadoes were reported in the U.S. in April.

 April 23–24

 Three F4 tornadoes touched down in Missouri, the deadliest being an F4 striking Neosho, Missouri.
 More tornadoes touched down associated with this outbreak.

 May

 188 tornadoes were reported in the U.S. in May.

 May 6–7

 An F4 tornado touched down in Sarpy County, Nebraska, with a path extending to Omaha.
 Damage estimates ranged from $250 million to $500 million.
 The number of homes destroyed was 287 with damage to 1400 others.
 The time of day aided in the warning process as a spotter saw the tornado in Sarpy County during the daylight hours and children were no longer in school.
 The NWS aided by REACT and Civil Defense systems provided good lead time for the residents of Douglas County, Nebraska.
 Three people did perish.
 An elderly woman died in her home and likely did not hear the warnings.
 A waitress was killed in a restaurant as she huddled with others in the restroom.
 A man was killed while seeking shelter at a gas station.